-Join Aaron F. Ross for an in-depth discussion in this video Smoothing nCloth with subdivision surfaces, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Smoothing nCloth with subdivision surfaces, part of Learning Maya nCloth 2012.

 I've adjusted some of the Dynamic Properties a little bit,…and I'm getting what I think is a pretty good result as I play that back.…And you'll see that I'm getting nearly real-time playback; it's hovering around…22 frames per second, and that's not too bad.…But the reason why it's so good is because I've got a low level of detail to the cloth.…I've got a grand total of only 600 quadrilaterals, or 1200 triangles on the entire model,…and that's pretty low level of detail.…Remember, you can always check your polygon count by going to the Display > Heads Up…Display > Poly Count, and the selected object here is showing 1200 triangles, or 600…faces.
 Turn that back off again.…

 That's why it's playing back at near real-time speed;…it's because it's a low level of detail.…And that's what we want, in fact, for a cloth object; we really want to have the…lowest possible level of detail that will work, so that our performance in the…viewport will be reasonable.…Especially when you start piling stuff on, it gets pretty difficult to work with…